quorumcontrol/tupelo-docs/index.md

 Please take a minute and **try our ["Hello World" tutorial](/tutorials/hello_tupelo/node)** in Node.
 You will have your first transaction signed in no time.
 {: .fs-3 .fw-300 }

-You can read all about Tupelo below, or if you prefer to learn by doing, **[jump in and build a small a small app](/tutorials/notebook)** for recording immutable notes on the Tupelo DLT.
+You can read all about Tupelo below, or if you prefer to learn by doing, **[jump in and build a small app](/tutorials/notebook)** for recording immutable notes on the Tupelo DLT.
 {: .fs-3 .fw-300 }